mcyinsz/HNSW-multithread/README.md

 Enabling parallel build method.

-The source code is based on `FAISS` (<https://github.com/facebookresearch/faiss>), but is more simplified.
+The source code is based on `FAISS` (<https://github.com/facebookresearch/faiss>), but more simplified for further modification.

 ## build